mailund/minilexer/README.md

 For complicated parsing (especially of computer programs) you'll want to use the more formally correct lexing/parsing provided by the [`rly` package](https://cran.r-project.org/package=rly) or the [`dparser` package](https://cran.r-project.org/package=dparser).

+Note: As of version 0.1.6, the `TokenStream` handler has been removed.
+Use `ministreamer::NamedValueStream` instead.

 Installation
 -----------------------------------------------------------------------------